XsanFlip/BADAI/README.md

 -   **Telegram Rate Limits**: The Telegram API has global rate limits.
 Do not abuse this tool to spam innocent parties, groups, or individuals.

 -   Any misuse of this tool is **entirely the user's responsibility**.
 The author (**xsanlahci**) is exempt from any legal action or liability arising from the illegal or malicious use of this tool.

+## Thanks to Aurel666 for the suggestions to make this tool even cooler.